 - The Eldar are sometimes depicted as this trope.
 Other depictions however have them be absurdly tall and bony by human standards, with intensely narrow faces (for reference, those two images are supposed to be the same character).
 In any case it's very unlikely they'd be involved with any humans, as most humans and most Eldar would consider it bestiality.

 - The Tau females are in a similar situation.
 Males are gaunt and very distinct from human, but the official fluff is somewhat conflicting as to whether or not female tau are attractive by human standards (not that most humans would admit to the heresy of being attracted to xeno scum).
+The official art and models have them looking exactly like the men except for the shape of their nostrils.
 It certainly doesn't stop fan-artists in any way◊.

 - Nazzadi women from Cthulhu Tech are often treated as such by the artists on this project; go through the books and try to find one Nazzadi female who isn't Stripperiffic.
 The fact that they have no nudity taboo doesn't help matters.